GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit03/unit03-05_example_SpatialDataProcessing.md

 We can use the extent of one spatial object to _crop_ (i.e. to cut out) another spatial object.
 In this example, we will crop the raster map(s) with the extent defined in the vector object.
-This is going to work because both objects have the same coordinates and CRS.
+This is going to work because both objects have the same CRS.
-Note that `crop()` processes all layers in the input raster stack.
+Note that `crop()` processes all layers of the input raster stack.